mohamedahmed-cloud/Sql/README.md

 -- Find number of employee
 slect count(emp_id) from employee;
 -- output 300
--- find number of femal employee borned after 1970 select count (emp_id) from employee where sex ='f' and brithday>='1971-01-01';
+-- find number of female employee borned after 1970 select count (emp_id) from employee where sex ='f' and brithday>='1971-01-01';
 -- find average of employee salary select AVG(salary) from employee;